Family Day: Israel

 In the 1990s, the last day of Shevat was declared Family Day (יום המשפחה) in Israel.

+Namibia

+Family Day is observed on 26th December and is distinguished from Christmas, allowing a focus on celebrating Christmas the day before, and a focus on spending time with family on the 26th.

 South Africa

 After 1995, Easter Monday was renamed Family Day.

 United States

 Family Day is a state holiday in Nevada, celebrated on the day after Thanksgiving, i.e. the Friday following the fourth Thursday in November.

 American Family Day is a state holiday in Arizona and has been celebrated on the first Sunday in August since 1978.

 Uruguay

 In Uruguay, the public holiday on December 25 is officially known as Family Day (Día de la Familia) rather than Christmas, for the sake of secularism.

 Vanuatu

 Family Day in Vanuatu is celebrated annually on December 26, traditionally Boxing Day, as a day on which school and work are suspended to spend the day giving thanks for and enjoying time with one's family, often by engaging in civic and religious events and a festive meal.